Robust Adaptation of Foundation Models with Black-Box Visual Prompting: Results

-We validate our SPSA-GC on the well-known optimization benchmark, Rosenbrock function.
+We validate our SPSA-GC on the well-known optimization benchmark, the Rosenbrock function.
 We report the normalized loss ($\frac{|L(\theta^{*})-L(\theta)|}{|L(\theta^{*})-L(\theta_{0})|}$) where $L(\theta^{*})$ and $L(\theta_{0})$ is the loss value on the optimal and initial point, respectively, and $L(\theta)$ is a loss value on the current parameter $\theta \in \mathbb{R}^{100}$.
-In Fig. \ref{fig:opt} (left), SPSA-GC shows faster and more stable convergence than Random Gradient-Free (RGF) adopted in previous works \cite{liu2018zeroth, tsai2020transfer}, and even achieves a comparable result to Nesterov's Accelerated Gradient (SGD-NAG) method which adopts the true gradient.
-Besides, we simulate the noisy loss observation scenario (emulating the mini-batch optimization) by adding Gaussian noise to learning loss, i.e., $L_{noisy}(\theta)=L(\theta)+\xi$, where $\xi \sim \mathcal(0,scale^{2})$.
-In Fig. \ref{fig:opt} (right), as the noise increases, RGF rapidly degenerates while SPSA is still relatively stable, and our gradient correction (SPSA-GC) gives further improvement.
+In Fig. \ref{fig:opt} (left), SPSA-GC shows faster and more stable convergence than Random Gradient-Free (RGF) adopted in previous works \cite{liu2018zeroth, tsai2020transfer}, and even achieves a comparable result to Nesterov's Accelerated Gradient (SGD-NAG) method, which adopts the true gradient.
+Besides, we simulate the noisy loss observation scenario (emulating the mini-batch optimization) by adding Gaussian noise to the loss, i.e., $L_{noisy}(\theta)=L(\theta)+\xi$, where $\xi \sim \mathcal{N}(0,\sigma^{2})$.
+As $\sigma$ increases, RGF rapidly degenerates while SPSA is still relatively stable, and our gradient correction (SPSA-GC) gives further improvement.
 This verifies the robust gradient approximation of SPSA-GC.
+Beyond the small-scale optimization problem, we compare multiple black-box optimizers, including evolutionary algorithms, reinforcement learning methods, and other zeroth-order methods, in Fig.~\ref{fig:bbo-extended} of Section~\ref{sec:few}